moj-analytical-services/user-guidance/source/documentation/apps/managing-and-monitoring-deployments.md

 $custom_variables
 ```

-The changes  will be will be applied to your Kubernetes namespace following a push/merge to the repository and the running of the workflow
+The changes will be applied to your Kubernetes namespace following a push/merge to the repository and the running of the workflow

 To disable:

 > --set Ingress.ModSec.enabled="false"

-#### Adding Extra Annotations to an Ingress
+### Adding Extra Annotations to an Ingress

 The Data Platform Apps template includes a default set of annotations ([link](https://github.com/ministryofjustice/analytics-platform-helm-charts/blob/222f9b70c51d026dd7c54610ebf7cfcd003064d7/charts/webapp-cp/templates/ingress.yaml#L12-L17)) for the ingress.
 To include extra annotations, modify your app's `build-push-deploy-dev.yml` and `build-push-deploy-prod.yml` GitHub action workflow files as follows: